Vaccination: deciding to vaccinate your children

 Who decides which vaccines are included on the schedule?

-The Australian Department of Health and Ageing is responsible for deciding which vaccines will be included on the national immunisation schedule, as part of its Immunise Australia program.
+Services Australia and Department of Health and Aged Care are responsible for deciding which vaccines will be included on the national immunisation schedule, as part of its Immunise Australia program.
 There are two advisory bodies called the National Immunisation Committee (NIC) and the Australian Technical Advisory Group on Immunisation (ATAGI).
 These bodies are made up of medical and other experts who develop, deliver and advise the Australian Government on the Immunise Australia program [3]

 While the same diseases are covered across Australia, States and Territories determine which combination of vaccines best suits their local needs.
 Extra vaccines are provided for some groups such as Aboriginal and Torres Strait Islander people and people with particular medical conditions that make them more susceptible to disease.